pgmodeler/plugins/README.md

 Standalone build
 ----------------

-In this procedure we assume that you already have the Qt framework installed, a clean installation of pgModeler with unrestricted access to its libraries (.so, .dylib or .dll).
+In this procedure we assume that you already have the Qt framework installed, a clean installation of pgModeler, and unrestricted access to its libraries (.so, .dylib or .dll).
 So, in order to build a single plug-in and make it recognizable by pgModeler you'll need first to download the tool's source code.
 Just make sure to download the source related to the same version as your pgModeler installation or the building process may fail.
 Second, clone this repository anywhere in your system since it's from there that we'll run the steps to achieve our goal.

-For the steps bellow, as a convenience, we have aliased some paths in order to shorten the commands executed, make sure to replace them by the real paths according to your system.
+For the steps below, as a convenience, we have aliased some paths in order to shorten the commands executed, make sure to replace them by the real paths according to your system.

-1. Cloning the source code.
-Alternatively, you can download a [tarball or zip package](https://github.com/pgmodeler/pgmodeler/tags) and extract it anywhere:
+1. Cloning the source code:

+    _Alternatively, you can download a [tarball or zip package](https://github.com/pgmodeler/pgmodeler/tags) and extract it anywhere, skipping to step 2._

     ```
     git clone https://github.com/pgmodeler/pgmodeler.git
     ```

     a) Checkout the tag related to the pgModeler installed on your system.
-Supposing that you version in your system is 0.9.4, the checkout command must be:
+Supposing that the version in your system is 0.9.4, the checkout command must be:

     ```
     git checktout v0.9.4